jnstockley/BTN/README.md

   - [ ] Adding CLI to work with the current state of BTTN
   - [ ] Swithiching from JSON config files to storing data in [redis database](https://en.wikipedia.org/wiki/Redis)

+## Current Limitations
+ - BTTN can only check for 300 YouTube channels.
+This is due to the YouTube quota.
+I don't anticipate anybody running into this issue, but I do have plans to possibly add a feature to get around this.

 ## Known bugs
 Here is a list of known bugs, a check marks means that they have been fixed, an empty check box mean they are affecting the most current version
   - [ ] Sometimes BTTN will send 2+ notification for YouTube video uploads after it has already been uploaded